doctea/drum2musocv/README.md

 # Requirements

  - Use the Seeeduino Zero board profile so that Serial has printf() - install boards from URL https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json and add contents of the included [boards.txt](boards.txt) to the end of eg `C:\Users\\<YOUR_USERNAME>\AppData\Local\Arduino15\packages\Seeeduino\hardware\sam\1.8.1\boards.txt`.
 You can then edit the USB device name and IDs in that file.
- - Can be used in conjunction with USBMidiKlik (https://github.com/TheKikGen/USBMidiKliK) to provide USB MIDI, or can use native USB on boards that support it.  (hasn't been tested on board without native USB for a while so this is likely cbroken currently)
+ - Can be used in conjunction with USBMidiKlik (https://github.com/TheKikGen/USBMidiKliK) to provide USB MIDI, or can use native USB on boards that support it.  (hasn't been tested on board without native USB for a while so this is likely broken currently)
  - Uses the FortySevenEffects MIDI library and FastLED library (with alternative experimental support for the Adafruit NeoPixel library).
  - Stock DebounceEvent uses delay(), so need to apply patch from https://github.com/arjanmels/debounceevent/commit/c26419a5a2eb83c07bcb69e8073cecd7453c53bf.patch to fix stutter when buttons are pressed